 Can Raycons survive a washing machine?

-Some people claim Raycons would work after being in a washing machine, while others say theirs didn’t survive.
+Some claim Raycons would work after being in a washing machine, while others say theirs didn’t survive.

 Should wet headphones go in rice?

 Yes, they should.
 Rice is known to be efficient when you want to absorb water moisture.